2021 Kansas State Wildcats football team: West Virginia

 West Virginia managed an impressive 10-play 68-yard touchdown drive, which included a 4th-down conversion at the Wildcat 12 yard line.
 The Mountaineers did manage to produce multiple successful fourth-down conversions.

-Kansas State's Deuce Vaughn ran for 121 yards and a touchdown, while Skylar Thompsan completed just 138 yards passing—but that included a touchdown catch and a "crucial fourth-down grab" to Sammy Wheeler.
+Kansas State's Deuce Vaughn ran for 121 yards and a touchdown, while Skylar Thompson completed just 138 yards passing—but that included a touchdown catch and a "crucial fourth-down grab" to Sammy Wheeler.

 Kansas State defeated West Virginia for the first time in six years.
 Kansas State coach Klieman recognized that when he said, “This is a big-time win because we haven't had a whole lot of success against them.”